aukraine/geolocation_api/README.md

 >   - moreover, allowed `target` value to contain IP addresses, domains and even URLs with prefixes via set up the constraints,
 >   - note that integrated `IPstack` service works only with domain addresses in path, so ability to receive, validate and store whole URL addresses will be useful in the future,
 >     - use `%2F` combination instead single `/` in case when need to pass URL prefix, for instance `https://<domain>`.
+>   - need to dive deeper into ability to receive, validate and handle two separate properties in request payloads for `IP` and `URL` values instead one common `target` as is implemented now, TBD...

 [//]: # (> - use `Alba` gem for serialization)
 [//]: # (>   - potentially we can convert all keys to `lowerCamelCase` adding one command in base serializer)